-Council has a statutory responsibility to prepare and adopt a Plan of Management for all the Crown reserves it manages and which are classified as ‘Community Land’.
+City of Coffs Harbour is the appointed land manager for over 50 Crown reserves across the Coffs Harbour LGA.
+We have a statutory responsibility to prepare and adopt a Plan of Management for all the Crown reserves it manages and which are classified as 'Community Land'

 A Plan of Management does not however, replace a Masterplan, Strategic Plan or Operational Plan and it is not used for matters such as resource allocation.

 All Plans of Management are approved by the Department of Planning, Industry and Environment (DPIE) prior to being placed on public exhibition and before being formally adopted by Council.
 This ensures that the Crown, as the land owner, is satisfied with Council’s overall approach to the use, management and development of the reserve.

 A Plan of Management applies until such time as it is revoked by the Minister or a new Plan of Management is adopted by Council.